nicklotz/dockerconcepts/public/03-docker-containers-and-volumes.md

 ## B. Port Mapping

-> Docker container also by default run on networks networks separate from the underlying host.
+> Docker containers by default run on networks separate from the underlying host.

 1. Create a web service container from an NGINX image.
 ```